 Head of Dance Education at The Globe Theatre, Huw originally trained as a classical dancer and went on to study allied dance forms, as well as acting and singing.
 His first professional engagement was in a touring production of Dick Whittington followed by My Fair Lady at the New London Theatre.
 Theatre credits include The Winslow Boy (Ronnie), Woman in a Dressing Gown (Paul), Lady Chatterley’s Lover (Field), Jesus Christ Superstar (King Herod), Chicago (Mary Sunshine).
 Film/Television credits include Poirot, Pride and Prejudice, Rebecca, and The Young Victoria.
 Choreographic Credits include The Rivals (Jermyn Street Theatre) and Pygmalion (New London Theatre).
 Huw has recently completed a biography of the late British actress, Diana Dors, which is currently with a publisher and will be making its debut in either late 2017 or early 2018.

-Anthony Law - Acting & Directing
+Antony Law - Acting & Directing

 Antony has a Business Degree from Coventry University, later training as an actor.
 He has developed his direction skills over 17 years specialising in contemporary classics and new writing.
 Working consistently as a Director his credits include: